 When will my doctor fill out my FMLA (Family Medical Leave Act), family leave or disability forms?

 These are most commonly filled out during the last 2 months of your pregnancy.
 Please bring them with you to a clinic appointment during that time frame.
 Due to the complexity of these forms, we are unable to fill them out at the hospital.
-If more up to date information is needed, please mail or fax 729-1099 your forms to our clinic.
+If more up to date information is needed, you can mail your forms to our clinic or fax us at 608- 729-1099.

 What is recommended for pain relief during labor?